 Last iteration of Lord and Schryver's planting schemes.

-Bulb planting plan for garden extends garden into the west extension, adding a pergola, brick paving, and boxwood hedges, shrubs, and perennials as well as flowering bulbs in expanded planting beds.
+A bulb planting plan extends the garden into the west extension, adding a pergola, brick paving, boxwood hedges, shrubs, perennials, and flowering bulbs in expanded planting beds.

 1932